 This cruel tactic is used to assess how much control, and influence the narcissist still has over you.
 Or, it could be used to find out if you’re still a potential source of supply that he/she may draw from at some future point.
 The narcissist will send you a text to bait you into a conversation, and as soon as you respond, the narcissist will go silent and ghost you.

 And for those of you who have written me messages expressing how you feel worthless, and doubly rejected because your ex-narcissists hasn’t hoovered you, and you’ve read that ALL narcissists hoover.
-This is simply not true.
+This is just not true.
 All narcissists don’t hoover.
 But don’t think you’re in the clear just yet, because you haven’t received a hoover.
 Many people don’t receive hoovers until five, ten, or more years have passed.
 There are many reasons why your ex hasn’t hoovered you, and none of them have anything to do with your worth.
-The most important thing to keep in mind is, if they aren’t contacting you, you’re much better off.
+The most important thing to keep in mind is, if they aren’t contacting you, you’re doing something right and much better off!